uhellstr/OpenXtalk-gameoflife/README.md

-Added HTML5 compatible version (without support for database and some modification to code to be able to run in browser) Due to Bug 16619 in LiveCode 8.0.0-DP11 and higher due to implementation of wait and some new URL handling it is not recommended to try out the HTML5 version on other versions then 8.0.0-DP10 until further notice.
+Added HTML5 compatible version (without support for database and some modification to code to be able to run in browser) Due to Bug 16619 in LiveCode 8.0.0-DP11 and higher due to implementation of wait and some new URL handling it is not recommended to try out the HTML5 version on other versions then 8.0.1 and higher until further notice.

 Todo's and Notes: